 Select and admit to doctoral courses

 When the course catalogue has closed for application it is time to start with the admission to the course.
-Detailed instructions about admission are sent to the current course organisers.
-On this page you will find general information.
+Instructions and templates to use are sent to the semester's current

 To make the selection for admission

 A list of applicants can be retrieved from KIWAS after the last date for application (see instructions sent to the current course providers).

 In the selection process applicants are grouped together on the basis of the general selection criteria.
 Within each group a ranking is made based on the specific selection criteria specified in the course catalogue (course occasion).
 When admission has been made in the first selection group (KI doctoral students and those equated) and there still are vacancies, one can move on to the next selection group (KI post docs), and so on.
 We recommend a certain excess intake, ie slightly more than the maximum number for the course.

 Please note that from admission to courses to be given in the spring semester of 2022, applicants are only eligible if they are either doctoral students or have a PhD.